MrGiovanni/RadGPT/generate_reports/organ_masks/README.md

 - --BDMAP_format: add this argument if your dataset is in the alternative format (AbdomenAtlas format)
 - --gpus: list of gpus you want to use.
 Set to 0 for a single GPU computer.
 For 4 gpus, set --gpus 0,1,2,3

+> [!NOTE]
+> --pth points to the dataset root.
+This is the folder that contains folders called BDMAP_... inside it.
+See "Alternative format: AbdomenAtlas" above.
+In that example, you would use --pth /path/to/dataset/, not --pth /path/to/dataset/BDMAP_00000001.

 <details>
   <summary>Other dataset formats</summary>